 Are part of a regionally recognized program

 K-State MRCP program is the highest ranked planning program in Kansas and the surrounding states by Planetizen.

 Have access to an affordable education, with opportunities for financial support

 A world-class education is within your reach at Kansas State University.
 The Princeton Review calls K-State “tremendously affordable.”

-Each year students in our program have access to over thousands of dollars in scholarships from the department, in addition to university scholarships.
+Each year students in our program have access to over $50,000 in scholarships from the department, in addition to university scholarships.
 To apply for all scholarships current and future students fill out the university scholarship application.